If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Hlbs suppressed pistol.png

 The cut suppressor for the Pistol from the original game makes one last hurrah in Blue Shift.
-It has the same issues that it did in Half-Life: Opposing Force, as it uses the same animations and model that OP4's Pistol does.
+It has the same issues that it did in Half-Life: Opposing Force, as it uses the same animations and model from the expansion.

 Unused Animations